Applicability

 async function main() {

 // 1.
-Create database connection
+Create a database connection

 const connection = await createConnection();